Tracing silence – Jan Smuts letters to May Hobbs, 1919-50

 4. May Elliot Hobbs (1872-1956) lived in Galashiels in Scotland and was married to a farmer, Robert Hobbs known as Bert.
 During World War 1 she was in the Women’s Land Army and became friends with the Clarks and the Gilletts, through whom she met Jan Smuts in 1917.
 He was a close friend of various women in these interconnected families.
 At that time he was a Privy Councillor and senior army figure and was living for much of the wartime in Britain, mainly in London.
 She and Smuts developed what might be called a pash, passionate on her side but restrained on his and one of a long string of such relationships he maintained over many years.
 Their correspondence started in February 1919 and continued through to Smuts’s death in May 1950.
 In 1934 she visited South Africa and stayed at Irene, a farm near Pretoria that was the main home for Smuts and his wife Isie.
 They also met on other occasions when he visited Britain on political business.

-6. His 400 letters can be described as generally more interesting for the recipient and the writer than they are for most third-party readers.
-They are mainly quotidien exchanges between people keeping in touch, commenting on their everyday doings, asking about the other person and what is going on in their life, and expressing mild opinions about matters of interest to them, but with little that is very exciting or controversial.
-There are exceptions of course to this general rule, with occasionally interesting political or other matters being commented on.
+6. His 400 letters can be described as more interesting for the recipient and the writer than they are for most third-party readers.
+They are mainly quotidien exchanges between people keeping in touch, commenting on their everyday doings, asking about the other person and what is going on in their life, and expressing mild opinions about matters of interest to them, but with little that is very exciting or controversial or out of the ordinary course of things.
+There are exceptions of course to this general rule, with interesting political or other matters occasionally being commented on.
 But these are relatively rare.

 9. But in these letters, fields plough themselves, cars drive themselves, clothes wash themselves, food cooks itself.
 Whatever the form of labour is, it does it itself.
 There is a strange, removed sentence construction used, which obviates human presence and agency, so that things appear in the form of ‘the car took me to the parliament building’ and ‘the mielies [corn] were harvested and the crop was very good’.
 Segregation, indeed a system of apartheid, perhaps begins in the mind and in exchanges between people with a shared mind-set which sets itself to remove from notice what it does not want to see and what it does not want to be there.
 The phrase ‘he did not deign to notice’ seems apt here.
 The people doing these laborious tasks were not deemed significant enough for their presence to be registered and recorded, while the cars, the crops, the food and the clothes were.